systemd/mkosi/mkosi.md

   would do on `build`, but only output what it is configured for and not actually build anything.`

+`build`

+: This builds the image based on the settings passed in on the command line or read from a `mkosi.conf` file.
+This command is the default if no verb is explicitly specified.
+This command must be executed as `root`.
+Any arguments passed after the `build` verb are passed as arguments to the build script (if there is one).

 `shell`

 : This builds the image if it is not built yet, and then invokes `systemd-nspawn` to acquire an interactive shell prompt in it.
-If this verb is used an optional command line may be specified which is then invoked in place of the shell in the container.
-Combine this with `-f` in order to rebuild the image unconditionally before acquiring the shell, see below.
+An optional command line may be specified after the `shell` verb, to be invoked in place of the shell in the container.
+Use `-f` in order to rebuild the image unconditionally before acquiring the shell, see below.
 This command must be executed as `root`.

 `boot`

-: Similar to `shell` but boots the image up using `systemd-nspawn`.
-If this verb is used an optional command line may be specified which is passed as "kernel command line" to the init system in the image.
+: Similar to `shell`, but boots the image using `systemd-nspawn`.
+An optional command line may be specified after the `boot` verb, which is then passed as the "kernel command line" to the init system in the image.

 `qemu`

-: Similar to `boot` but uses `qemu` to boot up the image, i.e. instead of container virtualization VM virtualization is used.
-This verb is only supported on images that contain a boot loader, i.e. those built with `Bootable=yes` (see below).
+: Similar to `boot`, but uses `qemu` to boot up the image, i.e. instead of container virtualization virtual machine virtualization is used.
+This verb is only supported for images that contain a boot loader, i.e. those built with `Bootable=yes` (see below).
 This command must be executed as `root` unless the image already exists and `-f` is not specified.
+Any options specified after the `qemu` verb are appended to the `qemu` invocation.

 `ssh`

-: When the image is built with the `Ssh=yes` option, this command connects to a booted (`boot`, `qemu` verbs) container/VM via SSH.
+: When the image is built with the `Ssh=yes` option, this command connects to a booted (`boot`, `qemu` verbs) container or VM via SSH.
 Make sure to run `mkosi ssh` with the same config as `mkosi build` was run with so that it has the necessary information available to connect to the running container/VM via SSH.
+Any arguments passed after the `ssh` verb are passed as arguments to the `ssh` invocation.

+`clean`

+: Remove build artifacts generated on a previous build.
+If combined with `-f`, also removes incremental build cache images.
+If `-f` is specified twice, also removes any package cache.

 `serve`